Massachusetts solar rebates and tax credits calculator

 SMART solar program

-Massachusetts has devised an ingenious progressive solar incentive system which favors low-income, small scale, and community solar energy projects.
+Massachusetts has devised an ingenious progressive solar incentive system that favors low-income, small-scale and community solar energy projects.
 It’s called the SMART program.
-At the program’s core is a formula which includes a base compensation rate which decreases as your system gets larger.
+At the program’s core is a formula that includes a base compensation rate that decreases as your system gets larger.

 For every kilowatt-hour (kWh) of solar energy you produce with your solar panel system as long as it’s 25 kW or less (that’s about an 80 panel installation, way more than enough electricity for a very large household’s needs), you get paid a 230% multiple of the base compensation rate.
 Special compensation rate adders are available for community shared solar projects, low-income properties, and/or both!